hack4impact-upenn/gap-whistleblower-db/docs/models.md

-The change_email method will take in a token (which was presumably generated from the generate_email_token method) and then return True True if the token is valid (see above method for explanation of 'valid') and contains the key 'change_email' with value = user id in addition to the key 'new_email' with the new email address the user wants to change their email to.
+The change_email method will take in a token (which was presumably generated from the generate_email_token method) and then return True True if the token is valid (see above method for explanation of 'valid') and contains the key 'change_email' with value=user id in addition to the key 'new_email' with the new email address the user wants to change their email to.
 Before the new_email is committed to the session, a query is performed on the User collection on all the emails to maintain